-Planning for further delivery of water for the environment throughout 2025-26 is continuing and further delivery is expected throughout January.
+Planning for further delivery of water for the environment throughout 2025-26 is continuing and further delivery is expected at approximately 1 GL/day throughout January and February.

 Murray Mouth

 Dredging is continuing directly in the Murray Mouth at the junction of the Tauwitchere and Goolwa Channels.